Opposition pak unites to counter Imran Khan's government in parliament amid inflation - ExBulletin

 Opposition pak unites to counter Imran Khan’s government in parliament amid inflation

-Pakistani Muslim League President-Nawaz (PML-N) and National Assembly opposition leader Shahbaz Sharif announced that the opposition parties are united and will unite to fight inflation and the Rigging planned in the upcoming elections on behalf of the Electronic Voting Machines (EVM), local media reported on Tuesday.
+Islamabad [Pakistan], Nov 9 (ANI): Pakistan Muslim League President-Nawaz (PML-N) and National Assembly opposition leader Shahbaz Sharif announced that opposition parties are united and will unite to fight inflation and planned rigging in the upcoming election on behalf of Electronic Voting Machines (EVM), local media reported on Tuesday.

 “It bodes well that all the opposition is united in Parliament on the issue of the people, be it inflation or whatever, and the political victimization that takes place in the name of accountability,” Sharif said citing The News International.